dharnitski/dharnitski.github.io/_posts/2019-04-29-skip-tests-in-go.md

 Often we want to separate short and long tests and `test` Go command supports `-short` flag built specifically for this purpose.

-It is a little bit counter intuitive because we have to use flag called `-short` to exclude long tests, so let's talk about how that flag works.
+It is a little bit counterintuitive because we have to use flag called `-short` to exclude long tests, so let's talk about how that flag works.

-Go implements logic below for `-short` flag:
+Go implements logic for `-short` flag as follows:

 * Flag is **not set** - run **long and short** tests
 * `-short` slag is **set** - run **only short** tests